India asks Facebook's WhatsApp to withdraw privacy policy update

 California-based Facebook invested $5.7 billion last year in the digital unit of Indian conglomerate Reliance with a huge part of that aimed at drawing in tens of millions of traditional shop owners to use digital payments via WhatsApp.

-With 400 million users in India, WhatsApp has big plans for India’s growing digital payments space, including selling health insurance via partners.
+With 400 million users in India, WhatsApp has big plans for the country’s growing digital payments space, including selling health insurance via partners.

 Those aspirations could take a hit if Indians switch to rival messengers such as Signal and Telegram, downloads of which have surged after WhatsApp said on Jan.
 4 it could share limited user data with Facebook and its group firms.